johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.4 Normal and Crosswind Takeoffs and Climbs.md

 tags: ppl, lesson
 ---
 ### Objective
-To understand and become proficient at the procedures used for normal/crosswind takeoffs and climbs.
+Understand and become proficient at the procedures used for normal/crosswind takeoffs and climbs.

 ### References
 - [[AFH Ch5]]